Leaving that Happy Place

 Wow, some stories just keep on going and going…

-I am too old, but something tells me I am missing something…
+something tells me I am still missing something…

 The ATC has been going on for years, it started out as a very casual affair, held somewhere between Deliverance and Graceland.
 Over the years though the ATC has slowly morphed into the crowning 40k bitchfest, where past and current American ETC team members, along with 40k “celebrities” reenact grudges developed over years of cosplay and inside jokes that only make sense if you ever paid for Serbian hookers.